-Mass customization is a hot topic because customers want to configure their own, individual solutions.
+Mass customization is a hot topic because customers, you and I, want to configure their own, individual solutions.
 We don’t want a standardized package, but a solution that meets our specific needs.
-Question then is how companies can make it happen?
+Question is how companies can make it happen?

 Configurability is about how well a product can be configured and customized, and is primarily linked to: